History of Banking In India PDF Download: Check the Details of Evolution Before And After Independence, Components, and Role

 Indian Banking Structure

-History of Banking in India - Banking System in India and Their Role:
+Banking System in India and Their Role

-Components of the Banking System in India:
+Components of the Banking System in India

-History of Banking in India - Reserve Bank of India (RBI):
+Reserve Bank of India (RBI)

 The Reserve Bank of India (RBI) is the central bank of India.
 The RBI was originally set up as a private entity in 1935, but it was nationalized in 1949.
 The main purpose of the RBI is to conduct consolidated supervision of the financial sector in India, which is made up of commercial banks, financial institutions, and non-banking finance firms.
 The RBI formulates, implements, and monitors India’s monetary policy.
 The bank’s management objective is to maintain price stability and ensure that credit is flowing to productive economic sectors.
 The RBI also manages all foreign exchanges under the Foreign Exchange Management Act of 1999.